vinceau/slippi-stats/README.md

 }
 ```

+### Dragging the OBS button doesn't work!

+If you're using Streamlabs OBS (SLOBS), or just can't get it to work in normal OBS, just copy the browser URL and create a new browser source as you normally would for a website.

 ### Can I change the color scheme?

 Yes, you can!
 Expand the options panel at the bottom to show some more customization options.